 Although only 6% have been using AI in their work so far, more 43% plan to do so within the next five years.
 In particular, younger respondents tend to believe that artificial intelligence will have an impact on their professional activities in the near future, while older respondents for the most part (65%) do not expect any impact.

 In general, the majority of respondents (54%) believe that AI will have some positive or very positive effects on the world, 21% do not expect any influences and 25% expect some negative or very negative consequences.

 Not afraid of job loss

 It is noticeable that especially German respondents are more pessimistic about the international comparison and more people have rather negative (38%) than positive (34%) expectations.

-Inken Kuhlmann does not see the danger that AI will replace people's jobs, however.
-When asked about the dismissal of Zalando's entire marketing department, she discovered that AI created just as many new jobs.
+However, Inken Kuhlmann does not see the danger that AI will replace people's jobs: When asked about the dismissal of Zalando's entire marketing department, she discovered that AI is creating just as many new jobs.
 "Maybe the areas of activity will shift," she said.

 Chat offers in customer service especially popular